-At Jim's Film Website, I've also created sites dedicated to two other prodigious filmmakers/artists, both of whom were major influences on Jarman: Pier Paolo Pasolini and Rainer Werner Fassbinder.
+I’ve also created sites dedicated to two other prodigious filmmakers/artists, both of whom were major influences on Jarman: Pier Paolo Pasolini and Rainer Werner Fassbinder.
 I hope you enjoy this Jarman site.
-If you have any questions or comments, email Jim.
 Below you will find:

 Derek Jarman is a prodigiously talented and visionary artist whose works, ranging from painting to film to literature, seem to grow in power with each passing year.

 The mercurial Jarman resists pigeonholing at every turn; he is so much more than just a brilliant visual stylist — whether as painter or designer for ballet, opera, and film, or as an author whose works continue to advance not only in popularity but in critical esteem, or as a defiant gay rights and AIDS activist, or as one of the most adventurous gardeners (!) of the twentieth century, or as a proudly self-described “queer filmmaker” who created pictures as diverse as a lifelong series of autobiographical shorts on Super 8, several genre-defining music videos, and most importantly eleven feature films.
 Those intensely personal, yet universally resonant, features are wildly beautiful, socially probing, and deeply moving.